fitnr/svgis/docs/cli.rst

 Note that the ``income\_grp`` field contains values like "5.
 Low income", which resultes in a class like ``income_grp_5_Low_income``.
 Whitespace is replaced with underscores, periods and number signs (``#``) are removed.
-Missing values be represented with the Pythonic "None".
+Missing values will be represented with the Pythonic "None".

 Additionally, CSS classes and IDs technically must begin with ascii letters, underscores or dashes.
 Classes and IDs that begin with other characters are